ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Creating audio data with a custom envelope

-Its possible to create sounds with more ezoteric envelopes using the ``Synth.SoundWithCustomEnveloppe (frequency:float) (duration:Duration) (waveType:BaseWaves) (dataPoints: List<float * float>)`` function.
+Its possible to create sounds with more esoteric envelopes using the ``Synth.SoundWithCustomEnveloppe (frequency:float) (duration:Duration) (waveType:BaseWaves) (dataPoints: List<float * float>)`` function.

 The ``dataPoints`` variable refers to a list of coordinates for which the envelope will "nudge" the sound towards.
 It contains a list of tuples, each tuple represents a point in time first and an amplitude second.

 For the shake of an example, lets create a simple envelope that only rises up from 0 to 1 and than back again to 0:

-First of all, a simple sound withoun an envelope so we'll have a point of reference:
+First of all, a simple sound without an envelope so we'll have a point of reference:

 ```fs
 let synth = Synth() // Init